rehan88/AngularAdminSeed/README.md

 ### Node
 1. cd into AngularStarteTemplte
-2. if not already done install http-server bu running "npm install http-server -g"
+2. if not already done install http-server by running "npm install http-server -g"
 3. in your teminal/console type http-server and hit the enter key.
-You should be goo to go !
+You should be good to go !

 ### IIS
 1. add new wwebsite